 Government proposals for change

 In October 2018, the Government published a Consultation on proposals to ban the distribution and/or sale of plastic straws, plastic - stemmed cotton buds and plastic drink stirrers in England.
-On 22 May 2019 the Government confirmed that the ban would go ahead, starting from April 2020, subject to some specified exemptions.
+On 22 May 2019 it confirmed that the ban would go ahead, starting from April 2020, subject to some specified exemptions.

 The UK Government’s December 2018 Resources and Waste Strategy contained a number of polices aimed at reducing plastic waste.
 A suite of consultations then followed in February 2019 which provided more detailed information on a number of proposals:

 Some of these policies and proposals are UK-wide (such as the packaging producer responsibility system and plastic packaging tax), whereas for others separate consultation has been undertaken by the devolved Governments – for example for the deposit return scheme in Scotland.
 This briefing paper explains further which proposals stem from which Government.
 Government responses to these consultations were published in July 2019.

 The UK Government has also signed up to many international agreements aimed at reducing plastic in the marine environment.
 An example of this is the Commonwealth Clean Oceans Alliance.

 There are a number of initiatives aimed at changing the way that plastics are designed, produced, used, re-used, disposed of and reprocessed by all stakeholders in the plastics chain.
 Examples of these include:

 Supermarkets and retailers also have many initiatives aimed at reducing plastic packaging, having plastic-free aisles and allowing customers to use their own personal packaging containers.

 Commons Briefing papers CBP-8515